cado-security/product-help/docs/cado/discovery-import/aws/aws-lambda.md

 ## Output

 Once processing is complete, the Lambda function’s events will be added to the timeline.
-You can view the Lambda function’s code in the **Browse Disk** tab.
+You can view the Lambda function’s code in the **Files** tab.

 ![Lambda Function Code](/img/aws-lambda-code.png)